Pylons/pyramid/docs/narr/urldispatch.rst

 - ``/{foo}/`` will match.

-Note that values representing path segments matched with a ``{segment}`` match will be url-unquoted and decoded from UTF-8 into Unicode within the matchdict.
+Note that values representing matched path segments will be url-unquoted and decoded from UTF-8 into Unicode within the matchdict.
 So for instance, the following pattern:

 .. code-block:: text